n17r4m/mpyx/README.md

-In addition to `meta` and `xcut` there is also the option to manually create instances of Queues, Events, and Pipes and supply them as arguments to your instantiated `F` objects during the `initialize` portion of the process lifecycle.
+In addition to `meta` and `xcut` there is also the option to manually create instances of Queues, Events, and Pipes and supply them as arguments to your instantiated `F` objects during the `initialize` portion of the process life cycle.

-For convinience, the following shortcuts are available on the F class object:
+For convenience, the following shortcuts are available on the F class object:

 | Alias       | Maps to                         |
 | ----------- | --------------------------------|